reidsanders12/Projects/README.md

 Welcome! 👋

 This is the repository where I keep a collection of projects, experiments, and ideas I've worked on **for fun**.
-These are from when I was **18 and older** — anything before this isn't here because, well… I didn’t know how to use Git back then. 😅
+These are from when I was **18 and older** — anything before this isn't here because, I didn’t know how to use Git back then.

 Expect a mix of random coding experiments, side projects, and things I built while learning, exploring, and trying out new ideas.
 Nothing here is guaranteed to be polished or finished — it’s more like my personal sandbox.